ThorkildFregi/Wikidata-image-classifier/README.md

 **Utilisation**

 After running ``main.py``, go to http://127.0.0.1/5000.
 You'll have a page with a box, in it you can write Q-Items from wikidata.
 Then, click on the "Create model" button.
 After some minutes, you will have a ``model.h5``, this is your model.
-You can load it in any python file.
-If you need to make an other model, delete the dataset file and go to the website again.
+You can download it and load it in any python file or use it in the application with the predict function.